Sharp rate for the dual quantization problem: Main results and motivation for extended dual quantization

-\end{prop} Since this upper bound realizes the same asymptotic rate as in the case of regular quantization (cf. Cor.
-9.4 in \cite{Foundations}), we believe the rate of $d^\frac{1}{r}$ to be also the true one for $\Qpn$ as $d\to\infty$.
+Since this upper bound achieves the same asymptotic rate as in the case of regular quantization (cf. Corollary~9.4 in~\cite{Foundations}), this suggests the rate $O(d^\frac{1}{r})$ to be also the true one for $\Qpn$ as $d\to\infty$.

-The paper is entirely devoted to the proof of Theorem \ref{thm:DQRate}.
-Our global strategy of proof is close to that adopted in~\cite{Foundations} for the original Zador's Theorem.
-However, it differs at some points when dealing with the extended modulus $\bar d_{n,p}(X)$.
-In one dimension the exact rate $O(n^{-1})$ for $d_{n,p}(X)$ and $\bar d_{n,p}(X)$ follows from a random quantization argument detailed in Section~\ref{Pierce} which is an extension of the so-called Pierce Lemma $d_{n,p}(X)$ (in fact, we even state a slightly more general result than requested for or purpose).
-This rate can be transferred to $O(n^{-\frac 1d})$ in a $d$-dimensional framework using a product (dual) quantization argument (see~Section~\ref{sec:localProperties}).
-Finally the sharp upper bound is obtained in Section~\ref{sec:rate} by successive approximation procedures of the density of $X$ which follow the approach developed in~\cite{Foundations} to prove the corresponding part of Zador's Lemma, whereas the lower bound relies on a new ``firewall" Lemma.